-With reference to Non-Deforestation, as specified in Pirelli's Policy for the Sustainable Management of Natural Rubber published on the Pirelli website, the Company has set the 1 April 2019 as a cutoff date or the date beyond which natural rubber from deforested areas or areas with deteriorated "High Carbon Value" is considered not to comply with the Company Policy.
-In other words, the target year for rubber deforestation free is 2019, and this is in line with the Policy Framework of the Global Platform for Sustainable Natural Rubber), a multi-stakeholder platform of which Pirelli is one of the founding members.
+With regard to deforestation, as specified in the Pirelli Policy for the Sustainable Management of Natural Rubber published on the Pirelli website, the Company set 1 April 2019 as the cut-off date, i.e. the date beyond which natural rubber from deforested areas or areas with a deteriorated "High Carbon Value" is considered non-compliant with Company Policy.
+In other words, the target year for deforestation-free rubber is 2019, in line with the Policy Framework of the Global Platform for Sustainable Natural Rubber, a multi-stakeholder platform of which Pirelli is one of the founding members.